| Title: | Multi-Reader Multi-Case Analysis of Binary Diagnostic Tests |

 |

-R package MRMCbinary is a package aimed at comparing the performance of diagnostic tests (i.e., sensitivity and specificity) for binary outcomes in multi-reader multi-case (MRMC) studies.
+R package MRMCbinary is a package aimed at comparing the diagnostic performance of different modalities (i.e., sensitivities and specificities) in multi-reader multi-case (MRMC) studies with binary diagnostic test results.

 Seungjae Lee [email protected] and Woojoo Lee [email protected]